whc105/Chatter/README.md

 ## User Stories or Use Cases

-(___TODO__: write out how your application will be used through [user stories](http://en.wikipedia.org/wiki/User_story#Format) and / or [use cases](https://www.mongodb.com/download-center?jmp=docs&_ga=1.47552679.1838903181.1489282706#previous)_)
+1. As a non-registered user, I can register a new account with the site.

-1. as non-registered user, I can register a new account with the site
+2. As an user, I can log in to the site.
-2. as a user, I can log in to the site
+3. As an user, I can send/view messages to rooms I have access to.
-3. as a user, I can create a new grocery list
+4. As an user, I can send/view direct messages to other users.
-4. as a user, I can view all of the grocery lists I've created in a single list
+6. As an administrator, I can create keys for users to gain access to rooms.
-5. as a user, I can add items to an existing grocery list
+7. As an administrator, I can kick users out of rooms.
-6. as a user, I can cross off items in an existing grocery list
+8. As an administrator, I can create/delete chatrooms.

 ## Research Topics